fragarco/abasc/docs/en/abasc.md

 ### `WIDTH n`

 **Command.** Specifies the maximum character width for the printer.
-BASC does **not** support this command and will issue a warning if it appears in the code to be compiled.
+ABASC does **not** support this command and will issue a warning if it appears in the code to be compiled.

 ### `WINDOW [#channel,]left,right,top,bottom`